Tropical Attention: Neural Algorithmic Reasoning for Combinatorial Algorithms: Introduction

+Many combinatorial optimization problems are specified by a family of these optimal solutions.
+For example, shortest-path algorithms such as Floyd-Warshall explicitly manifest this as tropical matrix products and closures, and their feasible solutions trace the faces of a polyhedral complex in parameter space \cite{Joswig_2022}.
+More broadly, if candidate solutions to combinatorial algorithms are monomials (linear segments) in tropical space, then the computation is just a circuit of tropical gates.
+Several combinatorial algorithms like shortest paths~\cite{mohri2002semiring, hofner2012dijkstra}, change making~\cite{cygan2019problems,chan2022more}, knapsack~\cite{martello2000new,bringmann2023faster,axiotis2018capacitated}, are nothing but recursively constructed tropical circuits.
+So the \textbf{tropical circuit model can give us a bridge between combinatorial optimization and neural architectures to perform sharp, piecewise-linear, and polyhedral computations,} offering a representation around which we can align the attention mechanism at the core of Transformer reasoning.

-Vanilla Transformers\cite{vaswani2023attentionneed} use softmax‑normalized dot‑product attention, which in Euclidean space yields smooth, quadratic decision boundaries.
-This smoothness blurs the hard \(\arg\max/\arg\min\) structure that DPs rely on, that is approximating a true maximum.
-This phenomena where as the length input vector grows, the resulting probability distribution becomes increasingly flat has several names such as dispersion \cite{veličković2024softmaxforsharpoutofdistribution} or attention fading \cite{nakanishi2025}.
+However, vanilla Transformers \cite{vaswani2023attentionneed} are misaligned to this objective.
+Softmax-normalized dot-product attention lives in Euclidean geometry and produces smooth, quadratic decision boundaries.
+This smoothness blurs the hard \(\arg\max/\arg\min\) structure on which combinatorial algorithms rely.
+As input length grows, softmax distributions can disperse, resulting in an increasingly flat probability distribution, a.k.a, dispersion~\cite{veličković2024softmaxforsharpoutofdistribution} or attention fading \cite{nakanishi2025}.
 Moreover, the exponential sensitivity of softmax makes logits vulnerable to small \(\ell_\infty\) perturbations, harming adversarial robustness.
-As a result, Transformers equipped with softmax attention fail to extrapolate beyond the training regime of input length or magnitude on classical algorithmic benchmarks.
-For non-algorithmic reasoning tasks, even though injecting positional information \cite{sun2022lengthextrapolat,press2022trainshorttestlong,duan2024interpolat} can alleviate the length extrapolation issue, we believe that the core of the issue lies within the this softmax function.
+As a result, Transformers equipped with softmax attention fail to extrapolate beyond the training regime of input length or magnitude on combinatorial tasks.
+For non-algorithmic reasoning tasks, even though injecting positional information \cite{sun2022lengthextrapolat,press2022trainshorttestlong,duan2024interpolat} can alleviate the length extrapolation issue, we believe that the core of the issue lies within the attention mechanism itself.

-As a result, we propose \emph{Tropical Attention}, a novel attention function that, maps Euclidean input information to the tropical semiring, perform information routing there by tropical geometric operations, then maps the result back to Euclidean space so that subsequent Transformer blocks remain unchanged.
-Since, the max‑plus aggregation is $1$‑Lipschitz and piecewise‑linear, Tropical Attention preserves the polyhedral structure of the underlying DP while inheriting the projective Hilbert metric that captures shortest‑path dynamics \cite{joswigbook}.
-As a result, we prove that multi-head Tropical attention captures the target class of max–plus piecewise-linear maps that arise in tropical circuits, combinatorial optimization and dynamic programming.
-Our expressivity theorems build directly on this correspondence, showing that multi-head Tropical Attention simulates such circuits without super-polynomial blow-ups.